bigskysoftware/htmx/www/content/extensions/response-targets.md

 * `hx-target-*`.

-However, when `htmx.config.responseTargetPadX` configuration option is in place, then the given string is used to replace **each digit at a time** with `x`.
-For this option being set the lookup will be:
+However, when `htmx.config.responseTargetPadX` configuration option is in place, then the `x` character is used to replace **each digit at a time**.
+For this option being active the lookup will be:

 * `hx-target-404`
 * `hx-target-40x`